Esri/spatial-framework-for-hadoop/README.md

 The __Spatial Framework for Hadoop__ allows developers and data scientists to use the Hadoop data processing system for spatial data analysis.

-For tools and samples that use this framework, head over to [GIS Tools for Hadoop](https://github.com/Esri/gis-tools-for-hadoop).
+For tools, [samples](https://github.com/Esri/gis-tools-for-hadoop/tree/master/samples), and [tutorials](https://github.com/Esri/gis-tools-for-hadoop/wiki) that use this framework, head over to [GIS Tools for Hadoop](https://github.com/Esri/gis-tools-for-hadoop).

 ## What's New